lazpeng/etsuko/README.md

 A publicly viewable demo is hosted [here](https://tl.wooby.moe/karaoke/v2) using emscripten to target wasm.\
 Check the console if it takes a while to load to see if there are any errors.
-Also it expects support for WebGL 2/OpenGL ES 3.0 or else it'll fail to run.\
+Also it expects support for WebGL 2/OpenGL ES 3.0, or else it'll fail to run.\
 **If you represent an artist and would like your song taken down from the website, you may also contact me via the email above.**\
 **I make no money out of this whatsoever nor the site shows any ads.
-All audio files were acquired legally through iTunes and lyrics are either my own translations or the original obtained from public sources.**
+All audio files were acquired legally through iTunes, and lyrics are either my own translations or the original obtained from public sources.**

 ## Build instructions

-This project uses CMake, so to build it on your local machine targetting the desktop configuration (not wasm) you can run:
+This project uses CMake, so to build it on your local machine targeting the desktop configuration (not wasm), you can run:

 ```bash
 # Configure using the desktop-release preset